MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 ### General requirements

-* Your Power BI visual has to be in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals) (Microsoft Seller Dashboard or Partner Center approved).
+* Your Power BI visual has to be approved by Seller Dashboard or Partner Center.
+We recommend that your Power BI visual is already in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals).
+To learn how to publish a Power BI
 * The Power BI visual is written with *API v2.5* or higher.
 * The code repository is available for review by the Power BI team.
 For example, a readable format of the source code (JavaScript or TypeScript), is available to us through GitHub.